 The declining fleet size and ridership of TGRTC highlight the urgent need for massive scaling up of public buses in cities like Hyderabad.
 The population of Hyderabad has been growing rapidly, and the current public transportation infrastructure is inadequate to meet the growing demand.
-The lack of investment in new buses has resulted in a decline in the quality https://www.tsrtc.telangana.gov.in/corporationprofile.php of service provided to the passengers, which has discouraged people from using public transportation.
+The lack of investment in new buses has resulted in a decline in the quality

-15 MoRTH Review of the Performance of State Road Transport Undertakings 2017-18
+15 MoRTH Review of the Performance of State Road Transport Undertakings 2017-18 of service provided to the passengers, which has discouraged people from using public transportation.